CNC Machining Technology

 Explore Careers in Machining and Manufacturing

-The two-year A.A.S.
-Computer Numerical Control (CNC) Machining provides instruction in the manufacturing of precision parts and products.
+The one-year Computer Numerical Control (CNC) Machining diploma provides instruction in the manufacturing of precision parts and products.
 The traditional production machinist role has changed to the type of production machining that requires many set-ups for short runs to meet just-in-time delivery demands of customers.

 CNC students study quality control methods known as statistical process control.
 Special quality control equipment, such as coordinate measuring machines, are taught in this program.
 An introduction to advanced automated production methods is also included.